alkem-io/website/content/en/post/2022-06-29-home-page/index.md

 In the future, your 'my home page' may include many additional functionalities such as an activity feed, or recommendations specific to you about relevant content.
 But with this first refresh, we have taken the first step.

-## Home page for not logged in Users
+## Home page for users who are not logged in
 For users that are not logged in, there is now stronger guidance to help with their next steps:
 * **Existing users** can sign in or find out more about the **organization and vision** behind Alkemio.
 * **New users** can watch the **demo video** with an explanation and sign up.